ANDREWAHN-UK/MS-one-more-turn/README.md

 as I felt intimidated by the Boostrap learning curve.
 However, I could not get the viewports to work consistently when testing it, so I rebuilt the website using Boostrap.
 The main utility of Bootsrap in this website was in providing a header that collapses on smaller viewports, and also built in sclaing for various viewports.

 When I started the website, Github and Gitpod were experiencing some issues, so I did the initial coding in visual studio code.
-I then miograted thsi to Gitpod and Github.
+I then miograted this to Gitpod and Github.

 7. Testing:
 ________________________________________